gregschullo/python/python-crash-course.md

 A function can accept several kinds of arguments(positional and arbitrary).
 The parameter that accepts an arbitrary number of arguments must be placed last in the function definition.

 A double asterisks before a parameter (**parameter_name) will create an empty dictionary called parameter_name and pack whatever key-value pairs it receives into the dictionary.

+The best practice for importing functions is to import the function or functions you want or to import the entire module and use dot notation.
+This leads to clear code that’s easy to read and understand.

+### Styling Functions

+Functions should have descriptive names and these names should use lowercase letters and underscores.

+Every function should have a comment that explains concisely what the function does.

+If you specify a default value for a parameter, no spaces should be used on either side of the equal sign.

+[PEP 8](https://www.python.org/dev/peps/pep-0008/) recommends that you limit lines of code to 79 characters so every line is visible in a reasonably sized editor window.

+## Chapter 9 - Classes

+**classes** - classes combine functions and data into one neat package that can be used in flexible and efficient ways.

+Object-oriented programming is one of the most effective approaches to writing software.
+In object-oriented programming you write classes that represent real-world things and situations, and you create objects based on these classes.
+Making an object from a class is called instantiation, and you work with instances of a class.

+**method** - a function that is a member of a class

+Any variable prefixed with `self` is available to every method in the class, and also able to be accessed through any instance created from the class.

+**attributes** - variables that are accessible through instances
+**inheritance** - allows a class (child class) to have access to (inherit) all attributes, methods, and properties from another class (parent class)

+The parent class __init__() method is often needed to be called by a child class to initialize any attributes defined in the parent class.
+Child classes must be defined in the same file as the parent class.
+Example: `class ChildClass(ParentClass):`

+**super()** - the super function allows for calling a method from the parent class.
+The name "super" comes from a convention of calling the parent class a *superclass* and the child class a *subclass*

+**Override methods from the parent class** - Any method from the parent class can be overridden if it does not fit the model of the child class.
+To override a method inherited from the parent class, define a method in the child class with the same name as the method in the parent class you wish to override.
+Python will disregard the parent class method and only pay attention to the method defined in the child class.

+### Importing Classes

+Python allows for storing classes in modules and importing them as needed into a program.

+### Importing Multiple Classes from a Module

+As many classes as needed can be imported into a program file.
+If more than one class is needed, both classes will need to be imported into your file.
+Multiple classes from a module are imported by separating each class with a comma.
+Example: `from module_name import Class1, Class2`

+You can import every class from a module by using an asterisk (*)
+`from module_name import *`
+This method is not recommended for a few reasons:

+1. It's helpful to be able to read the import statements to gain an understanding of which classes a program uses.
+1. This approach can lead to confusion with names in the file.

+### Importing a Module into a Module

+When classes are stored in several modules, a class in one module depends on a class in another module.
+When this is the case, you can import the required class into the first module.

+### Using Aliases

+An alias can be used when importing classes.
+This is helpful if class names are long.
+Example: `from module_name import LongClassName as LCN`